Gerardus Mercator: School at 's-Hertogenbosch, 1526–1530

 After Hubert's death in 1526, Gisbert became the 15-year-old Geert's guardian.
 Hoping that Geert might follow him into the priesthood, he sent him to the famous school of the Brethren of the Common Life at 's-Hertogenbosch (Note: 's-Hertogenbosch (Duke's Forest) is Bois-le-Duc in French and Herzogenbusch in German, colloquially Le Bois or Den Bosch.
 In the sixteenth century it was the second largest town in the Low Countries.) in the Duchy of Brabant.
-The Brotherhood and the school was founded by the charismatic Geert Groote who placed great emphasis on study of the Bible and, at the same time, expressed disapproval of the dogmas of the church, both facets of the new "heresies" of Martin Luther propounded only a few years earlier in 1517.
-Mercator would follow similar precepts later in life, with problematic outcomes.
+The Brotherhood and the school were founded by the charismatic Geert Groote, who placed great emphasis on study of the Bible and, at the same time, expressed disapproval of the dogmas of the church; both of these points of view were facets of the "heresies" of Martin Luther propounded a few years earlier in 1517.
+Mercator followed similar precepts later in life, with problematic outcomes.